 Triple cheese sourdough treats

 Baguette Studios in North Melbourne is quickly making a name for itself with beautifully burnished pretzel baguettes.
 But we can't skip the classic grilled cheese.
-Smoked cheddar, gruyere and monterey jack make an oozey triple threat, complete with caramelised onion relish and horseradish mayo.
-Wash down your feast with a butterscotch cream iced latte.
+Smoked cheddar, gruyere and monterey jack make an oozey triple threat, complete with caramelised onion jam.
+Wash down your feast with an iced milk tea.

 Laneway vegan jaffles

 Go vegan, go to Union Kiosk.
 This tiny hole-in-the-wall specialises in 100 per cent vegan jaffles.
 Think dairy-free ham, cheese and hollandaise, or a meat-free cheeseburger inspired toastie.
 The homemade baked beans are a warming winter hunger buster, too.
 Don't forget to grab a giant bar of vegan chocolate and an almond chai before you go.

 Hidden laneway croque monsieur